 Without a hitch, The Honor breezed through these tests.
 It maintained an average download speed of 10.2MB/sec, or about 80Mbits/sec, even in the bathroom, where Wi-Fi signals might often have trouble getting through.
 This is more than three times the bandwidth Netflix suggests for 4K HDR movie streaming.

 The producer of Honor smartphones also brags that its own “Dynamic Narrow Bandwidth technology” – whatever it is – can automatically enhance the transmission strength to give the strongest, fastest signal.
-There is no getting past the fact that the Router 3’s 802.11ax performance is significantly inferior than that of more expensive routers.
+There is no getting past the fact that Router 3’s 802.11ax performance is significantly inferior to that of more expensive routers.

 Since almost all of the most recent smartphones and laptops support Wi-Fi 6, those devices have probably not yet made their way into your home, I also tested speeds over 802.11ac.
 You may probably expect to continue using the older networking standard for the next year or two.